eevelweezel/recipes/pasta_puttanesca.md

 Puret the anchovies and olives in a food processor.

-Heat the olive oil and sautee the garlic and onion.
+Heat the olive oil and saute the garlic and onion.

 Add tomatoes, and cook until starting to liquify.